grafana/extensionsdependencygraph-app/src/README.md

 ## Overview

-Extensions DevTools provides interactive visualization and debugging capabilities for Grafana's plugin extensions system.
+Extensions Dependency Graph provides interactive visualization and debugging capabilities for Grafana's plugin extensions system.
 If you're building plugins that use extension points or provide extensions to other plugins, this tool helps you understand and debug those relationships in real-time.

 ## Key Features